whardier/Mongo-Like-Candy/articles/cascading-multi-clause-queries.rst

 I have a lot of appreciation for **millis: 0**.

-This is right in line with how `hierarchical storage management`_ is done.
-If this collection were sharded, which it probably should be, we have the opportunity to be clever and isolate low traffic index ranges to less expensive shard servers and use this solution to only hit those servers if the rest of the shards could not completely satisfy the query.
-The gotcha is in the `shard key`_ and making sure that each clause defines it explicitely by making sure those fields are part of the query.
-Doing so provides an alternative to `tag aware sharding`_ as well as a welcome complement to it.

 As previously stated, the user wants to include only documents posted by individuals that have more than **500** followers.
 We can do this one of two ways depending on how flexible we want this query.

 ..  code-block :: javascript